-Although the Federal Reserve Bank has raised the target fed funds rate range to 2.25%-2.50%, short-term interest rates have remained at their historically low levels for a prolonged period.
-If long-term interest rates do not rise as quickly as short-term rates, we could experience net interest margin compression.
+The Federal Reserve Bank has lowered the target fed funds rate range to 1.50%-1.75%, and short-term interest rates have remained at historically low levels for a prolonged period.
+If rates remain low and long-term interest rates do not rise as quickly as short-term rates, we could experience net interest margin compression.
 This would have a material adverse effect on our net interest income and our results of operations.